 Create a private Chrome app collection

-This article is for IT administrators managing Chrome and Chrome devices for Business or Education.
+This article is for IT administrators managing Chrome and Chrome devices for Work or Education.

 The private collection can include both public apps and private apps restricted to the organization (like a bookmark app linking to a company's HR website or a bookmark app that links to a school's homepage).
 Private apps appear on the web store with a small padlock to the bottom-right of their product image.
 The Chrome administrator can specify which users in the domain are allowed to upload private apps.
 You can include all of your organization's private apps or a subset of them in the private collection.

 Chrome for Work and Chrome device customers can use the Chrome Web Store to host private apps restricted only to their users.
 When users are signed in to their Chrome devices, they will see their organization's private apps in a private collection named after their domain in the Chrome Web Store.

 You can customize the Chrome Web Store homepage for users in your domain by choosing one of these three options in the Admin console under Device management > Chrome management > User settings > Chrome Web Store Homepage:

 - Use a custom page, set below (where you can specify the URL you want in the text box)

 - Go to Device management > Chrome management > User settings > Chrome Web Store Permissions.

 - Check the box Allow users to publish apps restricted to your domain on Chrome Web Store.